mrogaski/zenref/README.rst

 .. rubric::
     https://zenref.rollerderby.fyi/

-It was created by Stephen "Axis of Stevil" Lorimor, updated by Isabelle “Blocktopus” Santos, and is currently maintained by Mark "Trampling Bias" Rogaski.
+It was created by Stephen "Axis of Stevil" Lorimor, updated by Isabelle “Blocktopus” Santos and Deanna "Fury" Springgay, and is currently maintained by Mark "Trampling Bias" Rogaski.

 License
 -------